-I am pleased to present the 2017 Columbia University Department of Public Safety (DPS) Annual Security and Fire Safety Report.
+I am pleased to present the 2018 Columbia University Department of Public Safety (DPS) Annual Security and Fire Safety Report.
 This report is prepared by Public Safety in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and is intended to disseminate important information to the University community.
 Crime statistics include those reported to local police, DPS, and designated campus officials.
 With this publication, it is our intent to communicate not only mandatory information, such as crime statistics and fire safety data, but also to inform current students and employees and assist prospective students and their families in the decision-making process of selecting a college or university by describing the many ways in which we strive to keep this community safe.

-Our efforts include high-visibility patrols, responding to and investigating on- and off-campus incidents, providing guard services at a myriad of University events, and increasing student and employee vigilance through crime prevention seminars, workshops, and other activities.
+Our efforts include high-visibility patrols, responding to and investigating on and off-campus incidents, providing guard services at a myriad of University events, and increasing student and employee vigilance through crime prevention seminars, workshops, and other activities.
 The Department of Public Safety is committed to working with the community to achieve our shared goal: a safe, welcoming campus environment.
-In a student satisfaction survey conducted by the University Senate in the spring of 2015, Public Safety earned the highest score of the various campus services.
+In a Facilities and Operations Client Survey covering the 2017-2018 Academic Year, 3,358 responses were received from the undergraduate students, graduate and professional students, faculty, and staff.
+Ninety-five percent of the respondents agreed they felt safe on campus.
+Ninety-two percent agreed that campus security and safety policies were accessible and understandable.